cgeo/cgeo/README.md

-[c:geo](http://www.cgeo.org) is a simple yet powerful unofficial geocaching client for Android devices.
-In contrast to other similar applications, c:geo doesn't require a web browser nor file exports.
-You can just go geocaching with your phone and without any home preparation or worries.
-Of course, you can go without paying - it's free.
+[c:geo](http://www.cgeo.org) is an open source, full-featured, always ready-to-go client for geocaching.com (unofficial) and offers basic support for other geocaching platforms.
+It does not require a web browser or exports - just download and start right away.

 You want to contribute?
 -----------------------